EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Appendix

-In our experiment, we aim to quantify the efficiency of code generated by code generation models using metrics such as Execution Time (ET), Normalized Execution Time (NET), Maximum Memory Usage (MU), Normalized Maximum Memory Usage (NMU), Total Memory Usage (TMU), and Normalized Total Memory Usage (NTMU).
+In our experiment, we aim to quantify the efficiency of code generated by code generation models with our efficiency metrics.
 While time and space complexity are conventional metrics in software development for assessing code efficiency, we opted not to rely solely on these for several reasons.
 Firstly, identical time and space complexity annotations do not guarantee equivalent performance across different implementations.
 For instance, two algorithms with time complexities expressed as \(T(2n)\) and \(T(n)\) might both be classified under the same complexity order \(O(n)\).
 However, their practical execution times and resource utilization can vary significantly, underscoring the limitations of using complexity classes as the sole measure of efficiency.
 Secondly, accurately determining the time and space complexity of a given piece of code typically requires manual analysis and labeling.
 This process is inherently subjective and prone to human error, making it less suitable for automated, large-scale evaluation of code generation models.
 The necessity for manual intervention contradicts our goal of automating the efficiency evaluation process as much as possible.
 Thirdly, although there are models designed to predict the time and space complexity of code, these predictions are often sub-optimal and can be inaccurate\footnote{\url{https://community.ibm.com/community/user/ai-datascience/blogs/sepideh-seifzadeh1/2021/10/05/ai-for-code-predict-code-complexity-using-ibms-cod}}.
 Relying on such models for critical evaluations might introduce significant errors, leading to misleading conclusions about a code generation model's efficiency.
 Given these considerations, we chose to focus on direct measurements of execution time and memory usage through our specified metrics.
 These measurements provide a more accurate, objective, and practical assessment of the generated code's efficiency, reflecting real-world performance more closely than theoretical complexity classes.
 This approach allows for a nuanced analysis of the models' output, enabling a comprehensive evaluation of their practical utility in software development scenarios.